 Very important!
 Real Hermes leather has a distinct scent to it.
 The scent remains with the bag no matter how old it is.
 Counterfeiters cannot replicate the Hermes’ proprietary leather treatment, and typically are finished with a more chemical scent.
 This is an instant giveaway that professional authenticators rarely miss.

 When determining the authenticity of an Hermes handbag, closely examining the materials used in the bag’s construction is key.
 Hermes only uses the best leather in the world and its professional leather artisans spend no less than 2 years training with Hermes-specific leatherworks before they can touch a handbag.
 If you are ever doubting the bag’s quality, you are likely dealing with a replica.
 Real Hermes leather should be soft and supple to the touch, and visual qualities really depend on the type of leather used.
-To learn more about the anatomy of each individual leather type, be sure to read our Birkin guide.
+To learn more about the anatomy of each individual leather type, be sure to read our Hermes Leather Guide.

 Look Closely at the Stitching